Intro to Fiction Writing

 Thursdays, 7:00 P.M., U.S. Eastern Time.

-Please note: there will be a two week pause from July 6–July 20 because of scheduling issues that limit Donna’s availability to Zoom.
-In other words, the course will have 8 sessions over 10 weeks, with the last week ending on August 24th.
+Please note: there will be a one week pause from November 20–November 26 because of Thanksgiving in the U.S. The course will have 8 sessions over 9 weeks, with the last week ending on December 21st.

 In this course you will: